Anheuser-Busch Emergency Drinking Water for Wildland Firefighters

 Can I apply for additional water if my department utilizes the initial quantity?

-Departments are encouraged to submit one application per year.
+Departments are encouraged to submit one application per application cycle.
 Subsequent applications received for that department will be subject to additional review.

 About the NVFC